GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

                                                 # >>         (4,6)
 ```

-Since a list is an (iterable) objects, it also has methods it can use to perform specific behavior:
+Since a list is an (sequence) objects, it also has methods it can use to perform specific behavior:

 | METHOD     | EXAMPLE                    | DESCRIPTION                                                |
 |------------|----------------------------|------------------------------------------------------------|